社區警報 跨站腳本攻擊 Ecover Builder(CVE20264077)

 • Limit contributor accounts and review user roles and capabilities.

-• Implement WAF/virtual patches that enforce numeric-only IDs for the ID attribute and block script tokens.
+• Implement WAF/virtual patches that enforce numeric-only IDs for the id attribute and block script tokens.

 • Force password resets for admins if compromise is suspected and inspect logs for unusual sessions.